elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 date: 2023-06-12
 ---

 It is common for organizations to accumulate project documentation, manuals, tenders, Salesforce, slack, repositories full of code... and much more.
 To do a search in that sea of information of thousands of documents, you first have to find the document where it might be and then perform the search on it.
-Well, you found what you were looking for, but it is very long and you would like to summarize it.
+OK, you found what you were looking for, but it is very long and you would like to summarize it.
 You could use an application on the web, but... you would be sharing your organization’s information with the world. 🚨DANGER🚨!

 Follow me through this reading where I will show you how you can create a knowledge base with multiple sources, which you can ask and it will answer a summary of what you are looking for and the link to go deeper, and to make it more accessible let’s do it Q&A in any language.